connorfcruz/cruz-connor-portfolio/docs/networking/assignment4.md

 Note that SSH has to be reset after this using `sudo systemctl restart ssh`.

-Finally, to test the password and authenticator MFA when using ssh, `ssh yourusername@localhost` was used to establish a remote connection.
+Finally, to test the password and authenticator MFA when using ssh, `ssh [USERNAME]@localhost` was used to establish a remote connection.
 As shown below, this first required a verification code, then the user's password, so the MFA was successful.

 INSERT SSH MFA TEST

+### Patching Ubuntu

+This section details the process of patching software in the Ubuntu VM.

+To check for available software updates, it is recommended to run `sudo apt update` every time a Linux operating system is used.

+Next, to see what software has available updates, `sudo apt list --upgradable` is used.
+As shown below, there were very many packages (37) which could be updated.

+INSERT UPGRADABLE SOFTWARE

+To actually perform the upgrades on the desired software, the command `sudo apt upgrade` is executed.
+Note that after performing the *upgrade* command, a record of the upgrade is appended to the **history.log** file, whch can be found under `/var/log/apt/history.log`.
+However, this file has much content and is thus hard to navigate, so it is useful to search for important keywords using the *grep* command.

+This most recent upgrade was executed on October 13th, so it can be confirmed that an upgrade did happen on that day by using `grep "2025-10-13" /var/log/apt/history.log`:

+INSERT GREP OUTPUT

+Displayed above, the upgrade took approximately 1 minute.

+Similarly, updates on other dates can also be viewed:

+INSERT OTHER GREP OUTPUT

+Every package which is newly installed or updated is listed in lines starting with "Install:".
+Hence, `grep "Install:" /var/log/apt/history.log` is used to list all of the installs.

 ## Testing & Evaluation